Agpiyush84/Ride-Booking-Analytics-for-Ola/README.md

-# 🚖 Ride Booking Analytics Dashboard – Ola (Simulated)
+# 🚖 Ride Booking Analytics Dashboard For Ola

 This project presents a data-driven analytical dashboard and reporting solution for ride-booking trends at Ola.
 Using a combination of **SQL**, **Power BI**, and **Excel**, the analysis simulates and visualizes trends across 100,000+ rides, customer behavior, cancellation reasons, and revenue streams.